Flights to Riyadh, Kingdom of Saudi Arabia -

+Looking for some cheap tickets to Riyadh from Muscat?
+SalamAir makes it easy to get here with cheap flights to Riyadh from Muscat.
 An eight hours drive from Makkah, Riyadh is the political and administrative capital of Saudi Arabia.
-It is one of the largest cities in the Arab world in terms of area with 1913 square kilometers, it is located on a plateau of about 600 meters above sea level in the eastern part of the plateau of Najd.
+It is one of the largest cities in the Arab world in terms of area with 1913 square kilometres, it is located on a plateau of about 600 meters above sea level in the eastern part of the plateau of Najd.
 Its name was derived from the Arabic word (Rawdah) which means gardens.

 Riyadh has great economic importance as it is the headquarters of the general administrations of many banks and major economic companies.
 The city also abounds in rich history, golden soft sands and iconic buildings.